Dried flowers for potpourri

 Method 1: Traditional potpourri making

 In this method of potpourri making, the dried flowers you are using as base ingredients are mixed together with a few drops of essential oil and a small amount of fixative such as orris root powder.
 Shake thoroughly to mix, and seal for about six weeks inside a tupperware box or plastic container.
 This allows the fragrance to develop.
-Store this in a warm dark place, shaking every couple of weeks.
+You should store this in a warm dark place, shaking every couple of weeks.

 A simple potpourri making recipe would use about 25% dried lavender by weight mixed with rose buds and rose petals, an orris root powder fixative, and rose and lavender essential oils.